 Women receiving continuous support were more likely than those who did not to:

-You might like to use aromatherapy, acupuncture, shiatsu, reflexology, homoeopathy, hypnotherapy etc. which are not always supported in a hospital environment.
+You might like to use a birth pool, massage, aromatherapy, acupuncture, shiatsu, reflexology, homoeopathy, hypnotherapy etc. which are not always supported in a hospital environment.